autarch/Dist-Zilla-Plugin-Test-TidyAll/README.md

 Note that you must provide a configuration file, either by using one of the default files that [Test::Code::TidyAll](https://metacpan.org/pod/Test::Code::TidyAll) looks for, or by providing another file via this option.

+## minimum\_perl

+If set, then this test will be skipped when run on Perls older than the one asked for.
+This is needed if you want to test your distribution on Perls where some of your tidyall plugins cannot run.

+Note that this will be compared to `$]` so you should pass a version like `5.010`, not a v-string like `v5.10`.

 ## verbose